mxaly/props/README.md

 ## Tests

-We use RSpec 3 for Ruby.
+We use RSpec 3 for testing backend.

 ## Common problems/bugs

-Nothing yet
+Nothing yet.
+YAY.

 ## Notes